MITLibraries/timdex/README.md

   `yourapp.herokuapp.com`.
 However, if you use a custom domain in production, that should be the value you use in production.
 - `JWT_SECRET_KEY`: generate with `rails secret`
+- `ELASTICSEARCH_INDEX`: Elasticsearch index or alias to query
 - `ELASTICSEARCH_URL`: defaults to `http://localhost:9200`

 # Production required Environment Variables